Food loss and waste: United States

+According to United States Department of Agriculture (USDA), between 30 and 40 percent of food in the U.S. is wasted.
 Estimates of food waste in the United States range from 35 million tons to 103 million tons.
-In a study done by National Geographic in 2014, Elizabeth Royte indicated more than 30 percent of food in the United States, valued at $162 billion annually, isn't eaten.
-The University of Arizona conducted a study in 2004, which indicated that 14 to 15% of United States edible food is untouched or unopened, amounting to $43 billion worth of discarded, but edible, food.
-In 2010, the United States Department of Agriculture has come forth with estimations from the Economic Research Service that approximates food waste in the United States to be equivalent to 141 trillion calories.
+In a study done by National Geographic in 2014, Elizabeth Royte indicated more than 30 percent of food in the United States, valued at $162 billion annually, is not eaten.
+The University of Arizona conducted a study in 2004 that indicated that 14% to 15% of United States edible food is untouched or unopened, amounting to $43 billion worth of discarded, but edible, food.
+In 2010, the United States Department of Agriculture came forth with estimations from the Economic Research Service that approximates food waste in the United States to be equivalent to 141 trillion calories.

-USDA data from 2010 shows that 26% of fish, meat, poultry were thrown away at the retail and consumer level.
-Since then meat production has increased by more than 10%.
+USDA data from 2010 shows that 26% of fish, meat, and poultry were thrown away at the retail and consumer level.
+Since then, meat production has increased by more than 10%.
 Data scientist Harish Sethu says this means that billions of animals are raised and slaughtered only to end up in a landfill.

 Impact on the environment

+According to United Nations, about a third of all human-caused greenhouse gas emissions is linked to food.
 Empirical evidence at the global level on the environmental footprints for major commodity groups suggests that, if the aim is to reduce land use, the primary focus should be on meat and animal products, which account for 60 percent of the land footprint associated with food loss and waste.
 If the aim is to target water scarcity, cereals and pulses make the largest contribution (more than 70 percent), followed by fruits and vegetables.
 In terms of greenhouse gas (GHG) emissions associated with food loss and waste, the biggest contribution is again from cereals and pulses (more than 60 percent), followed by roots, tubers and oil-bearing crops.
 However, the environmental footprint for different commodities also varies across regions and countries, due, among other things, to differences in crop yields and production techniques.
 According to the IPCC 6th Assessment Report, the reduction of food waste would be beneficial for improving availability of resources such as "water, land-use, energy consumption" and the overall reduction of greenhouse gas emissions into the atmosphere.